zerone0x/Echo-Backend/README.md

 - 📝 Post Feeds: Share your thoughts with text and images.
 - 💬 Comments: Engage in discussions through post comments.
 - 👤 Profile Setup: Customize your profile to reflect your personality.
-- 🔐 OAuth 2.0: Secure authentication for user accounts.
+- 🔐 JWT Auth: Secure authentication for user accounts.
 - 🔍 Search: Find feeds, users, and comments easily.
 - 👥 Follow Others: Stay updated with content from people you're interested in.
 - 🔖 Bookmark: Save your favorite feeds and comments for later.